PostHog/posthog.com/contents/handbook/product/product-stages.md

 ## What does it look like for an individual team?

-- Could be working on multiple products at different stages.
+- Teams may work on multiple products at different stages
-- Different people will take products through different stages; people will excel at different stages.
+- Different people will excel at different stages
-- Even when a product is at PMF stage we should most likely continue to invest in it to improve it for existing customers and drive adoption
+- Continue investing in products even at the PMF stage to improve them for existing customers and drive adoption